 Multiple studies confirm that gut microbes can influence the harvest, storage, and expenditure of energy5.
-Our body stores energy in the form of fat and studies have found that obese people have a different microbial make up in their gut, compared to healthy people.
+Our body stores energy in the form of fat and studies have found that obese people have different microbial makeup in their gut, compared to healthy people.
 Specific groups of “bad bacteria” are over-represented in an obese gut6.
 These “bad bacteria” send chemical signals that increase the amount of energy extracted from food and stored in your body as fat.

 A key mechanism used by these bacteria involves SCFAs.
 In one study, for example, SCFAs were shown to have a protective effect against obesity, inducing cells to switch from storing to utilising fats.
 This helped counteract the effects of a diet rich in bad fats, such as those found in processed and fast foods7.

 Implications for your health

 Obesity is influenced by many factors, including diet, genetics, and lifestyle.
 Among these, diet is one of the most important factors you can control.
 An unhealthy diet, high in sugar and bad fats, will significantly change the makeup of your gut microbiota, increasing the proportion of “bad bacteria” and decreasing the number of beneficial microbes.
 This is on top of all the other problems associated with a poor diet, like clogged arteries, cardiovascular disease and a myriad of other problems.
 You should aim for a diet not only low in sugar and bad fats; but rich in fibre and resistant starch – think soluble and insoluble fibre from fruits and vegetables, for example.